Reporting from the intersection of energy and climate

 Whether it's the budgetary challenges facing Rocky Mountain National Park, the challenges Colorado's water supplies are facing amid the state's devastating drought or answering questions about how much water it takes to hydraulically fracture an oil and gas well, I've investigated it, tweeted it, Facebooked it and posted it freelancing for national magazines and working for the Fort Collins Coloradoan and the Grand Junction Daily Sentinel over the last seven years.
 My work is accurate, varied and deep, reported with digital, print and social media audiences in mind.
+In August 2013, I moved to New York, where I am a senior science writer for Climate Central in New York City and Princeton, NJ.

 One-page résumé: (PDF)